jcoffield1/voice-box/README.md

 After a recording ends (or when a recording is manually reprocessed), the main process runs `runPostRecordingPipeline`, which:

 1. Runs full-file Whisper transcription for improved accuracy
-2. Runs Pyannote diarization to assign speaker IDs
+2. Runs Pyannote diarization to assign speaker IDs (passes `num_speakers` hint when expected speakers are configured)
-3. Matches speakers against stored voice profiles
+3. Matches diarization clusters against stored voice profiles using cosine similarity (≥ 85% threshold)
 4. Optionally runs an LLM transcript-refinement pass (corrects proper nouns and speaker names)
 5. Rebuilds search embeddings for all segments via `embeddingService.indexAll()`
 6. Generates a meeting debrief summary
 7. Signals the renderer that processing is complete

+The **Re-diarize** button on each recording's detail page re-runs steps 2–7 without re-transcribing.
+Use this when diarization fails or when expected speakers have been updated after the fact.

 The "New Recording" button is disabled while any recording has `status === 'processing'` to prevent concurrent pipeline runs.
+On startup, any recording stuck in `processing` state is automatically reset to `error`.

 ---